Morganamilo/paru/CONTRIBUTING.md

 Then fill out the template file with your information and translation.

+Alternatively, you can use programs like `poedit` to write the translations.

 ### Updating existing translations

 To update existing translations against new code you must first update the